jsuchy/codefumes/README.md

 ## DESCRIPTION:

+[CodeFumes.com](http://codefumes.com) is a service intended to help people who are interested in tracking, sharing, and reviewing metrics associated with a repository of code.
 The 'codefumes' gem is an implementation of the [CodeFumes.com](http://codefumes.com) API.
-The intention of the gem is to simplify use of and integration with the site for users of the site.
+The intention of the gem is to simplify use of and integration with the site.

-[CodeFumes.com](http://codefumes.com) is a service intended to help people who are interested in tracking, sharing, and reviewing metrics associated with a repository of code.
-The site supports a small set of 'standard' metrics (# lines changed/commit, build status, build duration, etc).
+The site supports a small set of 'standard' metrics (# lines changed/committed, build status, build duration, etc).
 Additionally, the service provides a simple method of supplying and retrieving custom metrics, allowing users to gather any metric you are interested in tracking.

 ## FEATURES/PROBLEMS: